Anomalous Hall Effects in Chiral Superconductors: Anomalous Hall Transport

 For a chiral superconductor defined on a 3D Fermi surface an anamolous thermal Hall current is predicted, but is not quantized in units of a fundamental quantum of conductance.
-Based on the linear response theory of Qin et al.,\cite{qin11} Goswami and Nevidomsky obtained a result for the anomalous thermal Hall conductivity of the B-phase of \upt\ for $T\ll T_{c_2}$,\cite{gos15} \be \kappa_{xy} / k_{\mathtext{B}} T = \nu\,\frac{\pi}{6}\, \frac{k_{\mathtext{B}}}{\hbar}\,\left(\frac{\Delta p}{2\pi\hbar}\right) \,. \ee The anomalous thermal Hall conductivity reflects the number of branches of chiral Fermions confined on the [1,0,0] or [0,1,0] surface, i.e. $|\nu| = 2$ for the $\point{E}{2u}$ chiral ground state.
-The non-universality of the thermal Hall conductivity is reflected by the term $\Delta p$, which is the ``distance'' between the two topologically protected $\nu=2$ Weyl points at $\hat{p}_z=\pm 1$ on a projected surface containing the chiral axis; e.g. $\Delta p = 2p_f$ for a spherical Fermi surface.\cite{gos15}
+Based on the linear response theory of Qin et al.~\cite{qin11} Goswami and Nevidomsky obtained a result for the anomalous thermal Hall conductivity of the B-phase of \upt\ for $T\ll T_{c_2}$~\cite{gos15}, \be \kappa_{xy} / k_{\mathtext{B}} T = \nu\,\frac{\pi}{6}\, \frac{k_{\mathtext{B}}}{\hbar}\,\left(\frac{\Delta p}{2\pi\hbar}\right) \,. \ee The anomalous thermal Hall conductivity reflects the number of branches of chiral Fermions confined on the [1,0,0] or [0,1,0] surface, i.e. $|\nu| = 2$ for the $\point{E}{2u}$ chiral ground state.
+The non-universality of the thermal Hall conductivity is reflected by the term $\Delta p$, which is the ``distance'' between the two topologically protected $\nu=2$ Weyl points at $\hat{p}_z=\pm 1$ on a projected surface containing the chiral axis; e.g.\ $\Delta p = 2p_f$ for a spherical Fermi surface~\cite{gos15}.

 Thus, heat transport experiments could decisively identify the broken symmetries and topology of superconductors predicted to exhibit chiral order.
 The thermal conductivity depends on both the topology of the order parameter and the Fermi surface.
-The anomalous thermal Hall effect, in which a temperature gradient generates heat currents perpendicular to it, results from broken time-reversal and mirror symmetries -- a direct signature of chiral pairing.\footnote{Time-reversal and mirror symmetries need not be broken simultaneously.
-For example, a three-band superconductor may break time-reversal symmetry when the order parameters for each band have different phases, resulting in Josephson currents between the Fermi sheets.
-The mirror symmetry is however preserved and Hall effects are therefore not expected in this system.} A zero-field thermal Hall experiment can also be used as signature of chiral edge states.
-However, zero-field Hall transport has remained elusive thus far.
+The anomalous thermal Hall effect, in which a temperature gradient generates heat currents perpendicular to it, results from broken time-reversal and mirror symmetries---a direct signature of chiral pairing.~\footnote{Note that time-reversal and mirror symmetries need not be broken simultaneously.
+For example, a three-band superconductor may break time-reversal symmetry when the order parameter defined on each band has a different phase~\cite{sta10}.
+Mirror symmetry is however preserved and Hall effects are therefore not expected in this system.} A zero-field thermal Hall experiment can also be used as a signature of chiral edge states.
+However, zero-field thermal Hall transport has remained elusive thus far.